ibm-cloud-docs/cloudant-cli-plugin/cloudant-cli.md

 {: #cloudant-capacity-update-cli-options}

 `--blocks` (int64)
 :   A number of blocks of throughput units.
 A block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.
+Not available for some plans.
 Required.

-    The minimum value is `0`.
+    The minimum value is `1`.

 #### Example
 {: #cloudant-capacity-update-examples}